FletchMcKee/liquid/README.md

 #### Refraction

 Controls how much the background distorts through the liquid lens.
-Setting this to 0f removes the liquid effect altogether, nullifying any `LiquidScope.curve` value.
+Setting this to 0f removes the liquid effect altogether, nullifying any `curve` value.

 This property is no-op on Android 12 and lower.